Choosing The Perfect Grass For Your YardJune 12, 2013

 In warmer areas, such as hardiness zones of 8 or above, there are other grass options that tolerate the sun, heat and drought risks much better.
 Bermuda grass is a common selection in the southern region, but does not tolerate shade very well.
 St. Augustine and Centipede grass are also viable options in these regions.

 A stretch of land that crosses the country, from southern California all the way across to North and South Carolina, is essentially a mid-point in which the climate is a blend of both warm and cool weather environments.
 If you are in this band, tall Fescue may be the most viable option.
-If you are on the Carolina coastline, it will not grow, so check with a garden center for the best grass in this area.
+If you are on the Carolina coastline, this type of grass may not grow, so check with a garden center for the best grass in this area.